ChilliCream/react-rasta/README.md

 A grid system for *React* projects to keep the layout structured and responsive.

-*React Rasta* is a 12 column grid system and works underneath with the *CSS flexbox* layout and is built with *styled components*.
+*React Rasta* is a 12 column grid system and works underneath with the *CSS flexbox* layout.
 But because it can be difficult to work with *CSS flexbox*, *React Rasta* offers a simple *API* so you don't have to worry about that.

 ## Getting Started